 In the event of a chaotic Brexit, would EU and other EEA citizens living in the UK immediately become illegal immigrants?
 Would EEA citizens coming to the UK for work, study or tourism require visas – something which would immediately lead to chaos at ports of entry to the UK, and which would be disastrous for UK tourism?

 This seems unlikely.
 The government has promised it has no plans to simply “turf out” EU citizens, regardless of the outcome of negotiations.
-The main provisions of European Union law on freedom of movement of people have been fully incorporated into UK law by the European Union (Withdrawal) Act 2018 (EUWA) and recent amendments to Immigration rules giving effect to the planned future status of EU27 citizens in the UK.
+The main provisions of European Union law on freedom of movement of people have been fully incorporated into UK law by the European Union (Withdrawal) Act 2018 (EUWA) and recent amendments to the Immigration Rules giving effect to the planned future status of EU27 citizens in the UK.
 So, the right of EEA citizens (including those from non-EU countries, like Norway, and from Switzerland) to live and work here – and the legality of employers continuing to employ them, hospitals and schools continuing to treat and educate them, and so on – would broadly continue unless and until the UK government or Parliament changes the rules.
 Similarly, there is no reason why border arrangements and visa requirements would change immediately.

 But the status of a million or so UK nationals elsewhere in the EEA would be considerably more complex and potentially much more problematic.
 It is up to individual member states how they implement EU legislation, which partly regulates the legal status of non-EU citizens, in domestic law.
 Even with this common legal framework, there is much variation in how EEA countries treat UK nationals now, and this divergence would be likely to widen considerably after Brexit.